prociow/sensorberg-dev.github.io/_posts/2015-05-24-Secret-codes-now-optional.md

 ---
 #Secret Codes are now optional

 If you want to use the secret codes feature of the SDK, add this to your manifest.
-You may also change the actual secret number code by changing the value in `android:host:`.
+You may also change the actual secret number code by changing the value in `android:host`.
 See below:

 {% highlight java %}